-As new health plan years begin, many members of our community may discover their insurance company uses an a copay accumulator adjuster program (CAAP) to reimburse less for medication by pushing more “cost sharing” onto the patient.
-This slide presentation from the National Hemophilia Foundation explains the issue in detail, with excellent background information on related insurance issues.
+Many members of our community may discover their insurance company uses an a copay accumulator adjuster program (CAAP) to reimburse less for medication by pushing more “cost sharing” onto the patient.
+This slide presentation from the National Hemophilia Foundation explains the issue in detail.